JavierBaltar/chaos-engineering-getting-started/README.md

 ```

-Browse the url in your browser.
+Browse the external-ip:9091 in your browser.
 After login to the portal using default credentials (admin/litmus), you will be asked to change your password.

 ![10%](docs/images/chaos-center.png)